-A life defined by duty, honor, and commitment, Roy proudly served and protected the citizens of his country and community for 67 years.
-In 1950, he graduated from the University of Virginia with a bachelor’s degree in commerce and accounting, and a few months later, enlisted in the United States Coast Guard.
+Displaying a life defined by duty, honor, and commitment, Roy proudly served and protected the citizens of his country and community.
+In 1949, Roy began his studies at the University of Virginia.
+Upon the outbreak of the Korean War he enlisted in the United States Coast Guard.
 Over the next three years, Roy was stationed aboard the buoy tender, CGC Madrona, as a gunner’s mate.
-Following honorable discharge in 1954, Roy and Vivian began their 66-year love story as husband and wife, and he began his career with United States Government.
+Following honorable discharge in 1954, he and Vivian began their 66-year love story as husband and wife, and in 1956, Roy graduated from the University of Virginia with a bachelor’s degree in commerce and accounting and began his career with United States Government.
 In his first assignment with the general accounting office, commonly referred to as the investigative arm of Congress, Roy assisted in providing reliable, nonpartisan reporting on federal programs and activities to ensure accountability to the American people.
 He later transferred to the Department of Commerce; an executive department of the federal government focused on promoting economic growth.

 Roy always made time for Vivian, beginning with their courtship during college, where they frequented dances on the UVA campus.
 Over the years, they enjoyed weekend getaways, and especially looked forward to evenings on their back porch in the little city by the sea.

-In addition to his parents, Roy was predeceased by his son, Michael Leroy Wallace.
-Left to cherish his memory along with his wife, are his grandchildren, Danielle St. Clair and Zach Wallace; special cousins, Barbara Blair and her husband, Gene, Darlene Tilghman, and Kerry Wallace; brother-in-law, G. Thomas Cherrix and his wife, Caroline; niece, Susan and husband, Robbie; and many other extended family members; as well as friends and colleagues.
-He is also survived by his dog, Harry, with whom he shared a special bond.
+In addition to his parents, Roy was predeceased by he and Vivian’s only child, Michael Leroy Wallace.
+Left to cherish his memory along with his wife, are his grandchildren, Danielle St. Clair and Zach Wallace; special cousins, Barbara Blair and her husband, Gene, Darlene Tilghman, and Kerry Wallace; brother-in-law, G. Thomas Cherrix and his wife, Caroline; niece, Susan Rosenberger and her husband, Robbie; and many other extended family members; as well as friends and colleagues.

 Memory tributes may be shared with the family at www.williamsfuneralhomes.com.